3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 - What to say:
     - TODO
 - Notes:
-    - Mention, that practical part will focuse on ATF and OPTEE?
+    - Practical part will focuse on ATF and OP-TEE.
+    - A an embedded developers, we depend not only on open source software but on hardware as well, and integration of software might not be so trivial if hardware specification is not published.

 ---